Ocean liner: Literature

-Ocean liners have a strong impact on popular culture, whether during their golden age or afterwards.
+Ocean liners have a strong impact on popular culture, whether during their era or afterwards.
 In 1867, Jules Verne recounted his experience aboard SS Great Eastern in his novel A Floating City.
 In 1898, writer Morgan Robertson wrote the short novel Futility, or the Wreck of the Titan, which features a British ocean liner Titan that hits an iceberg and sinks in the North Atlantic with great loss of lives.
 The similarities between the plot of the novel and the sinking of the RMS Titanic 14 years later led to the assertion of conspiracy theories regarding Titanic.

 Films

 Ocean liners were often a setting of a love story in films, such as the 1939's Love Affair Liners were also used as a setting of disaster films.
-The 1960 film The Last Voyage was filmed on board the Íle de France, which was used as a floating prop and was scuttled for the occasion.
+The 1960 film The Last Voyage was filmed on board the Île de France, which was used as a floating prop and was scuttled for the occasion.
 The 1972 film The Poseidon Adventure has become a classic of the genre and has spawned many remakes.

 The sinking of Titanic also attracted attention of filmmakers.
-Nearly fifteen films were made to depict it, with James Cameron's 1997 film being the most commercially successful.
+Nearly fifteen films were made to depict it, with James Cameron's 1997 film being the most well-known and commercially successful.